 Manufactured housing and mobile homes can be an affordable housing option for low- and moderate-income households.
 According to the California Department of Finance, in 2013 only about 1.5 percent of Mt.
 Shasta's housing stock was made up of mobile homes.
 Pursuant to State law, a mobile home built after June 15, 1976, certified under the National Manufactured Home Construction and Safety Act of 1974, and built on a permanent foundation may be located in any residential zone where a conventional single family detached dwelling is permitted subject to the same restrictions on density and to the same property development regulations.
 Section 6.16.080 of the Municipal Code only allows mobile homes on permanent foundations within the R-1 zone.
 Mobile home parks can be established only by conditional uses permit in Mt.
 Shasta in the R-3 zone.
-Program HO-2.3.6 is included in the Housing Element to modify the Municipal Code to comply with State law.
 Program HO-2.3.6 is identified as a priority program in Chapter 2, Table 2-2, because it implements State housing law, has been included as a program in at least one previous housing element (it was Implementation Measure HO-2.5.2 in the 5th cycle Housing Element), and the necessary Zoning Code amendments have not been completed to date.
 For priority programs, the City has committed General Fund monies to initiate and complete the amendments, with the amendments to be completed, i.e., adopted, within one year of adoption of the 2023-2031 Housing Element.